Celebrate Nebraska’s Birthday with a State Study!

 We earn a commission if you make a purchase, at no additional cost to you.

-Benefits of Using Blood on the River in Your Classroom:
+Benefits of Using Out of My Dreams in Your Classroom:

-I offer a complete novel study to accompany Blood on the River for use in the classroom or homeschool.
+I offer a complete novel study to accompany Out of My Dreams, which includes informational reading activities about Cerebral Palsy and London for use in the classroom or homeschool.
 The unit includes both a printable format and a Google Drive™ format for use in a paperless classroom or with Google Classroom.

 You can purchase this novel study at the following locations: